queezythegreat/arduino-cmake/README.markdown

     If you would like to specify it from the command line, heres how:

         cmake -DCMAKE_TOOLCHAIN_FILE=../path/to/toolchain/file.cmake PATH_TO_SOURCE_DIR

 2. Creating a build directory

-    The second order of buissnes is creating a build directory.
+    The second order of business is creating a build directory.
 CMake has a great feature called out-of-source builds, what this means is the building is done in a completely separate directory, than where the sources are.
 The benefits of this is you don't have any clutter in you source directory and you won't accidentally commit something in, that is auto-generated.

     So lets create that build directory: